 - A candle that lit an off-the-grid cabin, one dark, snowy January night

 This collection features illustrations from special moments which make me think of the delightfulness of winter holidays of all sorts.
 Starting on the top row, far right:

 - A merry flock of finches, for abundance and sustenance

 - An icon of the West, for holiday cheer

 - Libations, for health

 - Juniper, for shelter

 This collection features illustrations of three bird species I particularly enjoy observing and drawing.
-Order cards from this collection.
 Starting on the top row, far left: